 Removing posts from social media could sometimes be more challenging than having the same posts removed from internet search engines.
-A right to be forgotten claim against social media companies might be the only way you can remove unwanted posts from their platforms because often social media posts do not appear on general Google search results.
+A right to be forgotten request to a social media company might be the only way you can remove unwanted posts from their platforms because often social media posts do not appear on general Google search results.
 However, in some cases, posts from social media could appear in a prominent position on Google searches, particularly if you don’t have a lot of information about you on the internet already.

 Yes.
 You can make a right to be forgotten application to a social media company regardless of whether the social media company is based in the UK, Europe or anywhere else in the world.
 There is very little difference between Google as a search engine and Twitter as a social media platform, in the sense that both provide search facilities and an opportunity for their users to post, locate and identify private information.

 Some social media platforms have automated right to be forgotten forms whilst others only allow you to report posts without enabling you to provide the information to support your request.
 You may submit a request for removing posts from social media platforms directly to the social media company by writing to the company at their official registered address.
 Even if you did not receive a positive reply to your request, you can still push matters further by serving the social media company with a formal GDPR Notice.
 Alternatively, or in addition, you may also submit to Google a separate right to be forgotten request to ensure that Google is removing posts from social media from its own search engine.